Tealium/tealium-c-sharp/README.md

 datasource | Optional datasource ID provided by Universal Data Hub (UDH) setup | abc123 overrideCollectUrl | Optional custom collect URL | - optionalData | Optional dictionary<string, object> for module use.
 Null acceptable.
-Value not typically needed for most setups | -
+Value not typically needed for most setups | - method | Optional HTTP method, POST or GET, to determine how to send the data to the Collect Endpoint | Method.POST, Method.GET
 ```csharp
 //Sample
 Config config = new Config("account",